-I am sure you must be confused where to go for Christmas 2019.
+I am sure you must be confused about where to go for Christmas 2019.
 Hold on I have a few more places to show you before you jump on your final decision.
 So hang on until I finish my Christmas destination series and then you can decide.
 You have already read how to enjoy Christmas in Disney Land.
 Today I am introducing Chrissy founder of travel passionate blog and also works in the marketing field.
-She shares her tips of the best way to enjoy Christmas in Bratislava.
+She shares her tips on the best way to enjoy Christmas in Bratislava.

 Enjoy Christmas in Bratislava by Chrissy from travel passionate